VladislavPim/BinaxEngine/README.md

 **BinaxEngine** is a lightweight game engine built with C++ and OpenGL, featuring an integrated editor for scene management, physics simulation, and real-time rendering.

 ---
+(Developed and maintained by a 14-year-old deleloper passionate about low-level systems and graphics)

 ## ✨ Features